lm-sys/FastChat/README.md

 Currently, Chatbot Arena is powered by FastChat.
 Here is how you can launch an instance of Chatbot Arena locally.

+To support an API-based model, consider using the existing OpenAI api code for example.
+If the model is compatible with OpenAI APIs, then only modifying the configuration file is required without any additional code.
+For custom protocols, implementation of a streaming generator in [fastchat/serve/api_provider.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/api_provider.py) is required, following the provided examples.
+Currently, FastChat is compatible with OpenAI, Anthropic, Google Vertex AI, Mistral, Nvidia NGC, YandexGPT and Reka.
+For more information about model support, please refer to the model support [Doc](./docs/model_support.md).

-Create a file `api_endpoint.json` with the api endpoints of the models you want to serve, for example:
+Create a JSON configuration file `api_endpoint.json` with the api endpoints of the models you want to serve, for example:
 ```
 {
     "gpt-4o-2024-05-13": {